jkbeltz/Nutritional_Quality_Analysis/README.md

 by the Haldanes, and PCAPheno files.
 The final version of Figure 2 is generated in O20-Haldanes, and figure 3 in ClusterHeatMap.

-Microbial analysis conducted uysing R and QIIME pipeline, following (https://github.com/jbisanz/16Spipelines.git),  16s Sequence Data found in the Raw Folder.
+Microbial analysis conducted uysing R and QIIME2 pipeline, following (https://github.com/jbisanz/16Spipelines.git),  16s Sequence Data found in the Raw Folder.